 - 12 chocolate kisses (I omitted the kisses)

 - Preheat oven to 375F.
 Prepare cupcake pan with non-stick spray.

 - To make Cupcakes: Using an electric mixer on high, beat margarine, sugar, and eggs for 3 minutes, or until thick and creamy.

 - Fold vanilla extract and orange zest, if using, into puréed beans.
 In a small bowl, whisk together cocoa powder, flour, and baking powder.

 - Fold egg mixture into beans, then fold the flour mixture into beans by thirds.
 Fill cupcake tins two-thirds full.
 Bake 20 minutes, or until a toothpick inserted in the center comes out clean.
 Cool in pan 5 minutes.
 Remove, and cool on a rack.

 - Meanwhile, to make Frosting: Using an electric mixer, beat margarine until smooth.
 Beat in confectioners’ sugar, then the juice concentrate until smooth.
 If too stiff, add 1 tsp. water at a time.

 I equally enjoyed shooting a quick photo of these cupcakes – my winter semester class has ended (finished Biology with an A, woo hoo!) so I have a couple of weeks of freedom to get in little projects like that. 🙂 I’ve also been able to get some cross stitch in and plan out some quilting projects.

 The weather is calling for lots of snow at the end of this week and I already have a couple of ideas in mind of things to cook if we’re stuck indoors for a bit.
-I don’t know what it is about snow that makes me want to cook even more than usual, but I know I’m not alone in this! 🙂 I think I’m going to try out homemade marshmallows for the first time, prepare a large amount of my new favorite chicken and broccoli curry dish for meal prep (and take some pretty photos of it!), and probably make one of the many fun pizza recipes we’ve been saving that we know Cian will like. 🙂
+I don’t know what it is about snow that makes me want to cook even more than usual, but I know I’m not alone in this! 🙂 I think I’m going to try out homemade marshmallows for the first time, prepare a large amount of my new favorite chicken and broccoli curry dish for meal prep (and take some pretty photos of it!), and probably make one of the many fun pizza recipes we’ve been saving! 🙂